Delayed Cord Clamping: A Guide to Research and Options

-There has been a lot of buzz going around the parenting world lately about the practice of delayed cord clamping, with expecting mothers asking questions like what is it, what are the benefits, and how it will affect my child down the road.
+There has been a lot of buzz going around the parenting world lately about the practice of delayed cord clamping, with expecting mothers asking questions like what is it, what are the benefits, and how will it affect my child down the road?

 Though the conversation has been happening for many years, a study published by JAMA Pediatrics sparked even more interest in the subject after reporting that the fine motor and social skills of 4-year-olds improved in children who underwent delayed cord clamping during childbirth.

 Enhanced neurodevelopment?
 Potential health benefits?
 A smarter baby?
 Mommies-to-be everywhere are saying sign me up!

 While it seems like a simple answer, it is important to fully understand what it is exactly you are signing up for.
 That’s why we wanted to give you everything you need to know about delayed cord clamping in one place: the what, the how, and most importantly, the why.

 Delayed cord clamping is the practice of waiting to clamp and cut a newborn baby’s umbilical cord, as opposed to almost immediately clamping, as is common.
 The extent of the delay can vary, depending on the wishes of the family and medical team.

 How Long Should You Wait Before Clamping Umbilical Cord?

 Studies show that only 80 ml of blood is transferred from the placenta in the first minute following birth, while 115 ml are supplied after three minutes.
 Halting blood flow too early reduces the total supply of blood to a newborn and decreases the amount of iron intake, while waiting longer than 3 minutes offers no additional benefit to the baby.

 Instead of cutting the cord directly after birth, you can ask your doctor to wait until your baby has received the maximum amount of stem cells and oxygenated blood from the placenta.